Gain experience and education as you become eligible to take the Psychiatric Mental Health Nurse Practitioner exam.

 In addition to the general admission requirements for the graduate programs at D'Youville College, applicants to the post-master's certificate in psychiatric mental health nurse practitioner must present the following:

-- Active, unrestricted licensure as a registered nurse in New York state or Ontario if Canadian
+- Active, unencumbered licensure as a registered nurse in New York state or Ontario if Canadian.

 - Baccalaureate-level health assessment, pathophysiology and pharmacology courses or equivalent